rmaffesoli/p4templates/readme.md

 ## Installation

 Currently the main kernal doesn't require any additional libraries beyond Python3 and the P4 commandline tools installed.
+You will need to add this package to your site-packages location or add the root path to your PYTHONPATH env variable.
 The UI currently requires PyQt6.

 ## Usage